Degrees and Certifications:

 I earned a Bachelor of Science Degree in Child and Family Studies and a minor in English from Tarleton State University.
 I immediately went to work preparing North Garland High School students to become college ready through TRIO Upward Bound at Richland College.
 Soon I noticed an alarming number of high school students needed remedial reading and math classes before taking college-level coursework.
 I decided to earn my teaching certificate and headed to where it all begins- elementary school!
 Prior to Hickey, I was a Bilingual Teacher in McKinney ISD for nine years in grades Pre-K, Kindergarten and 5th grade.

-In 2013 became a Hickey All Star as a 4th grade teacher, which I enjoyed for two years before having the privilege of serving as our ESL Specialist.
-Through this role, my passion remains the same, just through a different medium- helping every student feel successful by building a strong educational foundation using the English language!
+In 2013 became a Hickey All Star as a 4th grade teacher, which I enjoyed for two years before having the privilege of serving as our ESL Coach & Interventionist.
+My passion is to help EVERY student feel confident and successful through building a strong foundation in reading and the English language!
 I am grateful for this opportunity, which allows me to learn so much about different cultures, languages and traditions while teaching students English and American holidays and traditions.
 Outside of school, I enjoy making memories with my husband and two children through delicious food, sports and outdoor activities.
 Our dogs Boomer and Chuy are energetic and love to take me on runs, swim and play catch!
-I also enjoy volunteering at church, craft projects, event planning and spending time with family and friends.
+I also enjoy volunteering, craft projects, event planning and spending time with family and friends.

 Fun fact: You can also view STAAR Scores through this same portal!